 Koyo is the Japanese word for autumn leaves changing colors, and like Hanami in the spring, it offers a great opportunity to get out and enjoy a picnic on a fall afternoon in Tokyo.
 For those of you living in the Hiroo, Azabu, or Roppongi areas, there are some great options nearby where you can do j…Read more

-Halloween 2018 is coming up very soon.
+Halloween 2019 is coming up very soon.
 Have you decided your costume for this year?
 In recent years, Halloween's popularity has clearly increased in Tokyo.
-People in Tokyo spend a lot of time and money to put together their costumes every year.
+People in Tokyo spend a lot of time and money putting together their costumes every year.
 Streets in Tokyo and shopping malls put up spooky Hal…Read more

 As the holiday season approaches, you may be wondering whether Christmas is celebrated in Japan or not.
 While it is not a traditional holiday in Japan, the Japanese people have adopted it as one of their own and it is celebrated in all manner of forms.
 Roppongi is no exception and with the many expa…Read more